satoshi-takano/OpenGraph/README.md

 All metadatas are defined [here](https://github.com/satoshi-takano/OpenGraph/blob/master/OpenGraph/OpenGraphMetadata.swift).
 This library doesn't provide any platform specific views to display OGP data for high portability.

-If you want to use Rx interface, copy an extension below to your own project.
+Furthermore, please copy the extension below to your own project if you want to use this library with the Rx interface.

 ```swift
 extension Reactive where Base: OpenGraph {
     static func fetch(url: URL?) -> Observable<OpenGraph> {